Algorithmically Optimal Outer Measures: Acknowledgments

 \section{Acknowledgments}

 This research was supported in part by National Science Foundation Grants 1445755, 1545028, and 1900716.
-Some of this work was conducted while the second author was at Rutgers University, DIMACS, and the University of Pennsylvania.
+Some of this work was conducted while the second author was at Rutgers University, the University of Pennsylvania, and Iowa State University.
+We thank anonymous reviewers for their useful corrections and suggestions.